 Below is a sampling of language study resources available to students at IU Bloomington:

 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 With careful planning, Musical Theatre students may be able to participate in the following programs:

 - Acting and Directing in Great Britain Summer Program

 - Costume and Character in London Theatre Summer Program

 The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Musical Theatre faculty, your academic advisor, and through the Office of Overseas Study.

 University Players is a student-run theatre organization at Indiana University dedicated to providing further opportunities in the areas of theatrical performance, production, management, and educational outreach to undergraduate students of all majors and backgrounds.

 The departmental Student Advisory Board serves as a liaison between students and faculty and supports and sponsors a number of events throughout the year, including our annual Drama Prom.

 Indiana Student Cinema Guild unites film producers, directors, writers, actors, and more.